garrandall/popular-music-data/tracks/southside-lloyd-ashanti.md

 Tell ya daddy stop his hating
 Cuz I be wearing braids and rockin jerseys daily
-But that dont mean im thuggin though
+But that don't mean im thuggin though
-He dont want me with you
+He don't want me with you
 But I aint tryna hear it though
 Not tryna hear it though